Restless Heart (Whitesnake album): Release and promotion

 As the record was being finished, new higher-ups at EMI flew to Reno for a listening session.
 Afterwards they informed Coverdale that they wanted the album to be released under the Whitesnake moniker.
 He objected, feeling that the record was stylistically too different from the band.
 However, Coverdale's contract with EMI referred to him as "David Coverdale, known as the artist Whitesnake", thus he was contractually obligated to comply.
 It was at Denny Carmassi's suggestion that he decided to compromise and agreed to release the album under the moniker "David Coverdale & Whitesnake".
 As a result, the guitars and drums on the album were brought up in the mix in order to bring the album closer to Whitesnake's sound.
 Coverdale later expressed disappointment over this decision.

 Restless Heart was released on 26 March 1997 in Japan, and 26 May in Europe.
 Two promo albums containing tracks from Restless Heart were released, under the names Precious Secrets and No Shadows On The Wall.
 It peaked at number 34 on the UK Albums Chart and spent a total of three weeks on the chart.
 This ended the group's top ten consecutive streak in the UK after a string of 6 studio albums.
 It found better success on the Rock & Metal Albums Chart, where it spent 17 weeks, peaking at number three.
 Overall, the album charted in ten countries, cracking the top ten in Sweden, Finland and Japan.
 As Whitesnake had been dropped by Geffen Records in 1994, Restless Heart did not receive a North American release, being available only as an import.
 By the end of 1997, it has sold 103,340 copies in Japan.

 "Too Many Tears" and "Don't Fade Away" were released as singles from the album, with the former peaking at number 46 on the UK Singles Chart.
 On the Rock & Metal Singles Chart it reached number five and charted for 34 weeks.
 Music videos were produced for both tracks, directed by Russell Young.
 The video for "Too Many Tears" also featured future Whitesnake member Marco Mendoza on bass.

 Reissue

-Restless Heart was reissued by Rhino Entertainment on 29 October 2021 as a multi-disc box set, featuring remastered and remixed versions of the album, as well as previously unreleased demos and outtakes.
+Restless Heart was reissued by Rhino Entertainment via Whitesnake's production label, Saltburn, LLC., on 29 October 2021 as a multi-disc box set, featuring remastered and remixed versions of the album, as well as previously unreleased demos and outtakes.
 The collection also included music videos and interviews about the making of the album.
 Current Whitesnake guitarist Joel Hoekstra and former Dream Theater keyboardist Derek Sherinian recorded additional parts for the remixed version of the record.
 Additional percussion and backing vocals were provided by Christopher Collier, who remixed the album.
 Some of the remixed songs had previously been included on a series of compilation albums, collectively titled the "Red, White and Blues" trilogy, which were released between 2020 and 2021.

 The reissue charted in seven countries, peaking at number five on the UK Rock & Metal Albums Chart.